Dora Chapman: Early exhibitions

-Chapman was exhibiting from 1935 when she showed a group of paintings, with her still life images deemed most successful.
+In December 1933 Dora and some other SASAC students including Douglas Welsh held an exhibition of their artworks in Edments Building where almost all of the works sold and some commissions were placed.
+Then in 1935 she held her first solo exhibition of 37 works at the Myer “Apollo” Dining Hall in Adelaide with her still life images deemed most successful.
 As well as paintings, she exhibited hand-weaving and some well-modelled pottery which gave "further evidence of her artistic ability".
 From 1935 she exhibited with the Royal South Australian Society of Arts (RSASA) and was elected an associate member while still a student.
 In 1940 Chapman was awarded the RSASA's Alex Melrose Prize which was to "stimulate figurative painting".
-Judged by Louis McCubbin and Hans Heysen, Chapman won with a "hard but striking self-portrait".
-In 1941 she won the RSASA Portrait Prize.
-The following year she joined the army, achieved the rank of Sergeant, lecturing in education until 1945 as well as establishing a Fine Art Print Library and organising an art exhibition of work by army personnel.
+Judged by McCubbin and Hans Heysen, Chapman won with a "hard but striking self-portrait".
+During this period Dora was appointed as art teacher at the private Stawell Girls' School at Mount Lofty where she taught art and crafts to all grades at the school.